probot/stale/README.md

 # Limit the number of actions per hour, from 1-30.
 Default is 30
 limitPerRun: 30

+# The number of hours to schedule a run, 1-24.
+Default is 1
+interval: 1

 # Limit to only `issues` or `pulls`
 # only: issues